pijee/xmrig-busybox/README.md

 $ docker logs -f xmrig
 ```
 *(CTRL+C to exit)*

-## Args
-xmrig-busybox use ENTRYPOINT to start container, so you can add your args with command line when you start your container.
-By default, xmrig will show you help.

 ## Multiple layers
 I know that i can use one RUN command to stack commands and reduces final size.
 But if whatever goes wrong, you must reiterate all operations until you find a solution.